streamdata-gallery-organizations/danske-bank/_listings/danske-bank/apis.md

     url: https://raw.githubusercontent.com/streamdata-gallery-organizations/danske-bank/master/_listings/danske-bank/unsecuredsmeloans-get-openapi.md
 - name: Danske Bank
   x-api-slug: danske-bank
-  description: "Danske Bank is a Danish bank whose name also literally translates
+  description: Danske Bank is a Danish bank whose name also literally translates into
-    into Danish Bank.
-It was founded 5 October 1871 as Den Danske Landmandsbank, Hypothek- og Vexelbank i Kj\xF8benhavn (The Danish Farmers Bank, Mortgage and Exchange Bank of Copenhagen).
+    Danish Bank.
+It was founded 5 October 1871 as Den Danske Landmandsbank, Hypothek- og Vexelbank i Kjbenhavn (The Danish Farmers Bank, Mortgage and Exchange Bank of Copenhagen).
 Headquartered in Copenhagen, it is the largest bank in Denmark and a major retail bank in the northern European region with over 5 million retail customers.
-Danske Bank was number 454 on the Fortune Global 500 list for 2011."
+Danske Bank was number 454 on the Fortune Global 500 list for 2011.
   image: http://kinlane-productions.s3.amazonaws.com/screen-capture-api/28107-danske-bank.jpg
   humanURL: https://danskebank.com
   baseURL: https://obp-data.danskebank.com/open-banking/v2.1/